- Windows settings

 While your at it, you can also cut out a lot of audio hassle with mixers and whatnot by sending your audio to your streaming PC over Ethernet using VBAN.
 Here’s a quick how-to video:

-Audio monitoring in OBS Studio
+Audio monitoring with OBS

 v18.0 of OBS Studio enables audio monitoring.
 Audio monitoring allows you to listen to an audio source, most important of which is your own microphone, which is incredibly useful.